 This is part 2 of a series looking at the economic trends of new energy technologies.
 Part 1 looked at how cheap solar can get (very cheap indeed).
 Part 3 looks at how cheap energy storage can get (pretty darn cheap).
 Part 4 looks at how far renewables can go (pretty darn far).
 Part 5 looks at how cheap electric vehicles can get, and how they’ll disrupt oil.

 NREL recently released data showing that next-generation wind turbines could reach an incredible capacity factor of 60% over 2 million square kilometers of the US, or enough to provide roughly 10x as much electricity as the US uses.
+Trends suggest this will occur by roughly 2025.
 If true, this would be a game-changer in wind power, as I explain below.

 Wind power is the cheapest new electricity available in the United States.
 But, until recently, it has neither been reliable nor available close to the areas it’s needed.
 Both of those factors may be changing.